tswow/tswow-wiki-0.13/Tutorials/LiveScriptTags.md

 ## ModID()

 The following sections all use function calls where the first argument is `ModID()`.
 You should **not** change this, if this code shows the first argument as a call to ModID, it should **always** be a call to ModID.
 Not following this will crash your worldserver if you reload scripts.
+All of the following constructs are destroyed if the entity that owns it is unloaded from memory.

 ## Tasks